Will Attorney in Florida

 Questions about who has the right to contest a will are very common.
 Under Florida law, certain heirs, beneficiaries, and other interested persons may have standing to raise objections in probate proceedings.
 During your consultation, we review your relationship to the decedent, what the will says, and what notices you have received, then explain how the standing rules may apply to your situation.

-What To Do If You Question A Will In Florida
+What to Do If You Question a Will in Florida

 If you are uneasy about a will that affects a Florida estate, taking careful steps early can help protect your rights.
 Time is often a key factor because this state’s probate rules set specific deadlines for objecting to a will or to the appointment of a personal representative.
 These deadlines can be tied to when you receive certain court notices, so it is important to pay close attention to any documents you receive from a clerk of court or from other parties involved in the estate.

-Florida Probate Courts, Deadlines, & Local Considerations
+Florida Probate Courts & Local Considerations

 Florida often serves as a retirement destination, which means many estates involve out-of-state family members, second marriages, blended families, and property that may include homes, condos, or investment real estate.
 These factors can make will disputes more complicated, particularly when family members live in different parts of the country or have limited experience with probate proceedings here.
-Our Fort Lauderdale-based team works to bridge that distance, representing clients both in and out of state while handling matters on the ground in the relevant county.

 Frequently Asked Questions

-What Are Signs That A Will Was The Result Of Undue Influence?
+What Are Signs That a Will Was the Result of Undue Influence?

-There is rarely a single sign that proves undue influence, but a pattern of concerning behavior can raise serious questions.
-Some common red flags include a caregiver or relative isolating the person from other family members, controlling access to phone calls or visits, or arranging for the person to see a particular lawyer without others present.
+Some common red flags include isolation from family, controlling access to phone calls or visits, or arranging for the person to see a particular lawyer without others present.
 Sudden or secret changes to long-standing estate plans, especially shortly before death or during serious illness, can also be a warning sign.
+Other potential indicators may include the beneficiary’s presence when the will was discussed or signed, active involvement in selecting the attorney or giving instructions, and a resulting plan that heavily favors the person who was in control.

-Can Your Firm Help If I Live Outside Florida But The Estate Is Here?
+Can Your Firm Help if I Live Outside Florida, But the Estate Is Here?

 Yes, our firm often represents clients who live in other states while the probate case is pending in a Florida county.
 Many estates here involve adult children or other heirs who live elsewhere and cannot easily travel for every hearing or meeting.
 We work to make the process accessible by communicating through phone, email, and video, and by handling filings and court appearances locally.

-How Do Fees Work For A Will Dispute?
+How Do Fees Work for a Will Dispute?

 Fees for will disputes can depend on several factors, including the complexity of the issues, the amount at stake, how many parties are involved, and whether the case resolves through negotiation or proceeds through extended litigation.
 Some matters may involve hourly billing or other arrangements that comply with Florida law and the circumstances of the estate.
 Because no two cases are the same, we discuss fee options with you directly rather than taking a one-size-fits-all approach.

-What If I Am The Personal Representative & Someone Is Attacking The Will?
+What If I Am the Personal Representative & Someone Is Attacking the Will?

-What Should I Bring To My First Meeting With Your Team?
+What Should I Bring to My First Meeting with Your Team?

-Talk To A Will Lawyer In Florida About Your Situation
+Talk to a Will Lawyer in Florida About Your Situation

+When questions about a will affect your family and your future, it can be hard to know what to do first.
 Since 2002, Adrian Philip Thomas, P.A. has focused on probate, trust, and estate litigation, guiding thousands of clients through will contests, fiduciary disputes, and related conflicts in Florida courts.
 We pair that experience with a commitment to personalized attention and compassionate counsel.
-In your free initial consultation, we can listen to your story, review key documents, and discuss how our team might assist you.

 Call (954) 764-7273 now to schedule your free consultation with our team.
+Our Florida will lawyer can support you.

 The Stories That Matter